 For elected officials, normal retirement date is the later of (1) age 55 or (2) eight years completed years of vesting service as an elected official.
+Notwithstanding the above, an elected official who retires from services on or after August 3, 2010, and who has completed at least eight years of service and attained the age of 50, shall be eligible to receive an unadjusted early retirement benefit.
 For general employees hired before January 1, 2011, normal retirement date is the earlier of (1) age 62 or (2) 30 completed years of vesting service.
 For general employees hired after January 1, 2011 but before July 1, 2014, normal retirement date is the earlier of (1) age 65 or (2) 35 completed years of service.
 For part-time employees, effective July 1, 2015, the normal retirement date is the attainment of an age and service combination which designates eligibility for a monthly benefit.

-(c) Police Officers' Retirement Plan
+(b) Police Officers' Retirement Plan